A Love Song for Bobby Long

 A Love Song for Bobby Long is a 2004 American psychological drama film directed and written by Shainee Gabel, based on the novel Off Magazine Street by Ronald Everett Capps.
 It stars John Travolta as the title character, an aging alcoholic, and Scarlett Johansson as a headstrong young woman who returns to New Orleans, Louisiana after her estranged mother's death.

 The film had its world premiere at the 61st Venice International Film Festival on September 2, 2004.
 It began a limited release in the United States on December 29, 2004, followed by a wide release on January 21, 2005, by Lions Gate Films.
-Johansson received her third Golden Globe Award nomination for her performance.

 Plot

 When her neglectful mother Lorraine, a jazz singer, dies from a drug overdose, 18-year-old Purslane “Pursy” Hominy Will leaves a Florida trailer park and her abusive boyfriend behind to return to her hometown of New Orleans, where she had previously dropped out of high school.

 She is surprised to find strangers living in her mother's dilapidated house: Bobby Long, a former professor of literature at Auburn University, and his protégé and former teaching assistant Lawson Pines, a struggling writer.
 Both are heavy drinkers and smokers, and pass the time quoting poets, playing chess, and hanging out with the neighbors; Long also sings country-folk songs.
 The two convince Pursy that her mother left the house to all three of them.
 The real truth is that Pursy is the sole heir, and her mother's will limits how long the other two can stay in the house.

 Pursy moves in, becoming the most responsible member of an evolving dysfunctional family.
 The men's efforts to drive her away decline as they grow more fond of her.
 Bobby – slovenly and suffering from ailments he prefers to ignore – wants Pursy to improve herself.
 He introduces her to the novel The Heart Is a Lonely Hunter, and encourages her to go back to school and graduate.
 Lawson is attracted to her but hesitates to become involved.
 All three have memories of Lorraine, especially Pursy, who feels that her mother ignored her to pursue her singing career.
 When she finds a cache of letters her mother wrote to her but never mailed, Pursy learns more about how Lorraine felt about her, and the identity of her biological father.